springernature/vpat/springerlink.md

 <br><br>
 Pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Book Series, Reference Works, and Reference Work Entries) generally display visible and appropriately associated labels for input fields.
 <br><br>
 Instructions such as those that explain mandatory fields may be absent or only present at the end of forms. (e.g. some payment information pages).
-Additional instructions for specific input fields may not be adequately associated (e.g. with aria-describedby) with the fields they describe.
+Additional instructions for specific input fields may not be adequately associated (e.g. with <code>aria-describedby</code>) with the fields they describe.
 We are actively working to find and repair these problems.
 </td>
 </tr>
 <tr id="parsing" valign="top">